 - Lemon Garlic Grilled Chicken Wings

 - Buffalo Baked Cauliflower Wings (meatless recipe)

 Recipe updated, originally posted July 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

 These easy baked chicken wings are perfect to serve a crowd, just double, triple or quadruple the recipe below.
-We use sweet chili sauce for this, which you can find in most grocery stores now, just look in the International aisle or if you cannot find it there, try an Asian food market.
+We use Thai sweet chili sauce for this, which you can find in most grocery stores now, just look in the international aisle or if you cannot find it there, try an international food market.